Coming in October:

 See our Field Trips page for more info.

 Singing Creek Educational Center is located in the historic Dr. Snapp House in Cottage Grove, OR at 360 River Road.
 The house is located along the Coast Fork of the Willamette River greenway.
 It is also adjacent to a large city park so there is plenty of room for outside activities as well as our inside programs in this cozy home built in 1886.

 The house bears the name of one of Cottage Grove’s first physicians, Dr. G.O.
 Snapp.
 The doctor built the house to serve as his residence and office.
 The home has ornate exterior gingerbread features and a tall spire called a “witch’s hat” atop the front entrance.
 It’s a one-story house with 12.5 foot high ceilings throughout its interior and is decorated in period style.
 See More>

 Your Donation Makes A Difference!

 Please support our work — bringing history to life.
-Your financial contribution makes it possible for us to bring high-quality educational experiences to kids in under served communities in Lane County.
-Click the Donate button above and be a part of the magic!
+Your financial contribution makes it possible for us to bring high-quality educational experiences to kids in under-served communities in Lane County.
+Click the Donate button above and show your support!

 The videos on our channel show the many engaging, hands-on activities the children participate in during Singing Creek’s programs and workshops, where they learn about history and values like teamwork, respect for the land, honoring elders, and more.